Convex hypersurface theory in contact topology: Construction of mushrooms in dimension

-The goal of this section is to generalize the construction of $C$-folds in dimension $3$ in \autoref{sec:C-fold 3d} to higher dimensions.
-We will construct two versions of $C$-folds in dimension $>3$ and both will be used to construct the plug in \autoref{sec:plug}.
+The goal of this section is to generalize the construction of mushrooms in dimension $3$ in \cref{sec:C-fold 3d} to higher dimensions.
+Throughout this section, we will write $Z^3 \subset \R^3$ for the mushroom constructed in \cref{sec:C-fold 3d} and write $Z$ for the higher-dimensional mushroom to be constructed.